twineworks/tweakflow/site/content/getting-started.md

 2
 ```

 You were using positional arguments.
-Since above functions only have few arguments, it's relatively easy to give the arguments in the correct order.
-Sometimes functions take a few more arguments.
-In these cases, it's convenient to use named arguments, so you don't have to worry about the correct order.
-You can just mention the name of the argument you want to pass, and follow it up with the value.

 Let's add 100 days to a date, and see where we end up.
 The function [add_period](/tweakflow/modules/std.html#add-period) takes multiple parameters.
 Let's just supply the start date and days to add using named arguments, and leave the other parameters at their default values.

 ```ruby
 > time.add_period(start: 2017-01-01T, days: 100)